loosolab/UROPA/docs/index.md

 **Overview**

+UROPA is a tool for facititating a wide range of biological experiments that are followed by parallel DNA sequencing, for example ChIP-seq or ATAC-seq.
-There are already different peak annotation tools, like HOMER or ChIPpeakAnno, but with none of them it is so easy to suit the annotation to your currant analysis.
+There are already different peak annotation tools, like HOMER or ChIPpeakAnno, but the advantage of UROPA is, that it is very easy to suit the annotation to your current analysis.
-UROPA was developed as an open source analysis pipeline for peaks generated from any peak caller, e.g. MUSIC, originating from any of the existing methods of accessible chromatin-based sequencing, as ChIP-seq or ATAC-seq.
+UROPA was developed as an open source analysis pipeline for peaks generated from any peak caller, e.g. MUSIC.

 **Advantages of UROPA**